helthe/Mandrill/README.md

 ### Mailer

 The mailer classes are design to hide internal workings of the library and offer a standard interface for sending messages.
-The package offers to mailer classes for you to use.
+The package offers two mailer classes for you to use.

 #### Mailer